roycejohn/roycejohn/README.md

 👯 I’m looking to collaborate on:
   -Any projects or initiatives that use Vue.js, Angular, or Next.js.
   -Open-source contributions, especially in front-end development.
+  * ⚡  I'm Deadpool... but with code instead of katanas!

 🧳 Hobbies & Interests: